woutervanranst/Arius/README.md

 ### Restore with common tools

 Arius relies on the 7zip command line and Azure blob storage cli.

+### Deduplication

+A 1 GB file chunked into chunks of 64 KB, with each chunk having a SHA256 hash (32 bytes = 64 hex characters) * 4 bytes/UTF8 character = 4 MB of manifest

 ## Developer reference